eBay/akutan/docs/kafka.md

 client can't; the broker receives small Produce requests and does nothing to collect them together.

-This behavior drastically limits the scalability of Beam's API tier.
+This behavior drastically limits the scalability of Akutan's API tier.
-Even if we only scale out Beam's API tier to a few servers, we will have given up most of Kafka's potential log append throughput.
+Even if we only scale out Akutan's API tier to a few servers, we will have given up most of Kafka's potential log append throughput.

 -   With many connections and a single goroutine each, the single broker